ds997/Mini_Project1/vi-tutorial.md

 # VI(Visual Editor) Walkthrough

-VI is a screen-oriented text editor originally created for the Unix operating system.
+VI is a screen-oriented text editor originally created for the Unix operating system. vi are case-sensitive.
+Be sure not to use a capital letter in place of a lowercase letter; the results will not be what you expect.

 Following are the commands for vi to get started.

 ## Open a file using vi